-2) SOTA2: DACF [11] forecasts each source individually and then uses Eq.
+2) SOTA2: DACF [12] forecasts each source individually and then uses Eq.
 1 to get day-ahead average carbon intensity forecasts.
 Their approach is similar to our first tier, and their code is publicly available.
 So, we extended their approach to forecasting carbon intensity for 96 hours.
 They used direct emission factors, but converting to lifecycle emission factors for our comparison is straightforward.

-Other works on forecasting short-term carbon intensities either mostly use a combination of the methods mentioned above [20] or have limitations in extending the forecast period [13].
-Thus, we claim that the above two implementations fairly represent any state-of-the-art multi-day carbon forecasting systems.
+Other works on forecasting short-term carbon intensities either mostly use a combination of the methods mentioned above [22] or have limitations in extending the forecast period [14].
+Thus, we claim that the above two implementations fairly represent any stateof-the-art multi-day carbon forecasting systems.

-Table 6 provides a day-wise comparison of all the approaches in terms of MAPE, with the best performing method highlighted in bold.
-We see that CarbonCast always outperforms $SOTA_1$ [15].
-When compared with $SOTA_2$ (DACF) [11], there is a clear distinction wherein $SOTA_2$ gives better day-1 forecasts, but as the input data (weather forecasts, source production forecasts etc.) get progressively worse with an increasing forecasting period, CarbonCast starts to perform better as it is more robust to input noise.
-The results are similar with direct emission factors - CarbonCast is better than $SOTA_2$ from day 2 onwards.
-The only exception is in Germany, where we see $SOTA_2$ having a better MAPE till day 3.
-However, a CDF plot of both the approaches show that their results are still comparable, and the above conclusion still holds.
+Table 7 provides a day-wise comparison of all the approaches in terms of MAPE, with the best-performing method highlighted in bold.
+We see that CarbonCast almost always outperforms $SOTA_1$ [16].
+When compared with $SOTA_2$ (DACF) [12], there is a clear distinction wherein $SOTA_2$ gives better forecasts initially, but as the input data (weather forecasts, source production forecasts etc.) get progressively worse with an increasing forecasting period, Carbon-Cast starts to perform better as it is more robust to input noise.
+For most of the regions, CarbonCast is better than $SOTA_2$ from day 2 onwards.
+In some regions, $SOTA_2$ has a better MAPE till day 2 or even day 3.
+However, CDF plots of both approaches in these cases show that their results are still comparable, and the above conclusion still holds.
+The results are similar with both lifecycle and direct emission factors.

-When aggregated over 96 hours for the whole test period, CarbonCast using direct (resp. lifecycle) emission factors has an average MAPE reduction of 14.38% (resp.
-11.91%) across the regions.
+When aggregated over 96 hours for the whole test period, CarbonCast using direct (resp. lifecycle) emission factors has an average MAPE reduction of 9.96% (resp.
+8.91%) across the regions.

-4.6 CarbonCast runtime overheads
+4.7 CarbonCast runtime overheads

 Finally, we break down the time taken by CarbonCast to generate 96-hour forecasts using commodity hardware.
 The first tier takes 2 secs per epoch to train.
 We limited the number of epochs to 100.
 So, the first tier takes at most 200 secs to train.
-We forecast six months at a time, which takes $\sim$ 30 secs (forecasting a single 96-hour period takes 0.15 secs on average).
-The time taken to generate such forecasts is similar for all the sources, and since the source production forecasts can be generated in parallel, we say that the first tier runtime upper bound is $\sim$ 4 mins.
+We forecast six months at a time, which takes ~ 30 secs (forecasting a single 96-hour period takes 0.15 secs on average).
+The time taken to generate such forecasts is similar for all the sources, and since the source production forecasts can be generated in parallel, we say that the first tier runtime upper bound is ~ 4 mins.
 The second tier can only be run after the first tier forecasts are obtained, and takes 9 secs on average per epoch during training.
 Hence, it takes at most 15 mins to train (max.
 100 epochs).
 After training, forecasting a 4-day period takes 0.5 secs on average.

-We see that CarbonCast takes $\sim$ 20 mins, with most of the time taken during training.
+We see that CarbonCast takes ~20 mins, with most of the time taken during training.
 Usually, the forecast accuracy of CarbonCast decreases as the forecast period increases.
-To counter the inaccuracies due to a longer forecasting period of 96 hours, we can train CarbonCast periodically (say, every $n^{th}$ day) and generate 96-hour forecasts daily.
+To counter the inaccuracies due to a longer forecasting period of 96 hours, we can train CarbonCast periodically (say, every n^{th} day) and generate 96-hour forecasts daily.
 This method will result in CarbonCast taking ~20 mins on day one and taking < 1 sec on days 2 - n, and enable practitioners to update their carbon optimization decisions daily with an updated and more accurate forecast if required.